-The instances of intermittent pump cycling are not defined by the conceptual description of each mode in Table 2.
+In some cases, when faults and errors occur, equipment can operate in unexpected ways that are not clearly defined by an intentional control sequence.
+In this project there were some instances of intermittent pump cycling are not defined by the conceptual description of each mode in Table 1.
 To address this behavior, these observations were tagged as if the equipment was operating continuously in a mode with the pump on, and the performance measured during these periods is presented alongside periods of more steady operation.
 In this way, the inconsistency is included as a characteristic of the intended mode of operation.
 These behaviors are not ideal.
-We explore the reason for these behaviors, and recommend solutions in section "Results & Discussion".
+We explore the reason for these behaviors, and recommend solutions in the "Results & Discussion" section.

-For instances where the compressors operate without any condenser fans, we have marked the mode according to compressor function.
-These rooftop units incorporate a head pressure control scheme that disables condenser fan operation when discharge pressure is too low in order to reduce heat dissipation, to keep the evaporator temperature from dropping too low, and to avoid return of liquid refrigerant to the compressor.
+There are sometimes also instances where compressors operate without any condenser fans.
+In these cases we have marked the mode according to compressor function.
+These RTUs incorporate a head pressure control scheme that disables condenser fan operation when discharge pressure is too low in order to reduce heat dissipation, to keep the evaporator temperature from dropping too low, and to avoid return of liquid refrigerant to the compressor.
 Therefore, when one compressor is active the mode is tagged as "DX1" regardless of whether or not either condenser fan is on.
 In this way, any variation in performance is included as a characteristic of the intended mode of operation.

 The explicit logic used to determine the state of each component and the system operating mode was slightly different for each unit.
-Although the three rooftop units have the same model number and are nominally the same machine, they are each configured differently, and operate with different component power draw characteristics in each mode of operation.
+Although the three RTUs have the same model number and are nominally the same machine, they are each configured differently, and operate with different component power draw characteristics in each mode of operation.
 The research team found that each of the three units had noticeably different power draws on condenser and supply fans.
-For example, during normal operation the supply fan on M12-14 draws roughly $0.85\,\mathrm{kW}$, M15-15 draws $3.85\,\mathrm{kW}$, and AC-7 draws $1.4\,\mathrm{kW}$.
+For example, during normal operation the supply fan on M12-14 draws roughly 0.85 kilowatts (kW), M15-15 draws 3.85 kW, and AC-7 draws 1.4 kW.
 The team also found significant difference in the minimum outside air damper position in ventilation and economizer modes.
-Each unit has an outside air damper actuator that is controlled with a $0-10\,\mathrm{Vdc}$ signal.
-The research team found the minimum position for the units ranged from $3-7\,\mathrm{Vdc}$ and the economizer position ranged from $8-10\,\mathrm{Vdc}$.
+Each unit has an outside air damper actuator that is controlled with a 0-10 Volt (V) dc signal.
+The research team found the minimum position for the units ranged from 3 - 7Vdc and the economizer position ranged from 8 - 10Vdc.
 Therefore, the logical details for determining operating modes were carefully chosen for each unit by examining patterns in the time series data for each control variable, and by correlating these patterns to records from on-site observations of each system in each mode.